MithrilJS/mithril-query/README.md

 Selectors
 ---------

-Currently only single level selectors are supported.
-So you can do `span#foo.bar[selected=true]`, but you can't do `span# > .bar`.
-This limitation occurs, since we don't have a way to determine parent of current node in mithril.
 We use [cssauron](https://github.com/chrisdickinson/cssauron) as engine, so look there if you want to see, what's possible.